Different Types of Job Performance Reviews

 Why a 360-Degree Review?

-I like the 360-Degree review process because the leader, or client, picks those who will evaluate his performance.
+I am a firm believer in the 360-Degree review process because the leader, or client, picks those who will evaluate their performance.
 That was one of my issues with my Job Performance Review (both times, it was given by elders who were not directly observing my performance).

 According to Business Mirror, the 360-Degree review has a clear plan to help the leader improve in their character and job competencies: